-- Proficient with Microsoft Office, especially Word, Excel, and Comfortable using technology and an ability to learn new technologies quickly.
+- Comfort using digital technology and an ability to learn new technologies quickly.
 Training will be available.

 - Demonstrated commitment to equity, diversity and inclusion.

 MEP recognizes and values the importance of diversity and inclusion in enriching the experience of its employees and members and in supporting its mission.
 As such, MEP is committed to attracting and retaining employees who contribute to the cultural diversity of our workplace.
-MEP strives to be culturally competent, welcoming and inclusive of all people.
-MEP is committed to using our resources and influence to redress structural inequality where it intersects with the health and vitality of the natural environment.
 We encourage interested applicants from all backgrounds to apply.

-HOW TO APPLY: Please email a cover letter and resume to: firstname.lastname@example.org.
+HOW TO APPLY: Please email a resume and a cover letter explaining your interest in the position and relevant qualifications to: firstname.lastname@example.org.

 CONTACT: Please reach out to Andrew Slade, 218-727-0800, email@example.com